 Bernice & Bhavisha didn’t have a proposal per se.
-They both knew we wanted to get married, so instead they planned an engagement weekend away together.
-They packed their bags, went to Winchester, which isn’t far from London, for the weekend, booked themselves dinner in a Michelin-star restaurant, and just kind of returned together to London as an engaged couple.
+They both knew we wanted to get married, so instead, they planned an engagement weekend away together.
+With bags packed, they head to went to Winchester, which isn’t far from London, for the weekend.
+They booked themselves dinner in a Michelin-star restaurant, and just kind of returned together to London as an engaged couple.

-They’d spent the months before designing Bhavisha’s engagement ring at a local boutique jeweler, so it was a really collaborative effort.
+They’d spent the months before designing Bhavisha’s engagement ring at a local boutique jeweler.
+It was a really collaborative effort.

 You had a stressful time leading up to the wedding, what happened?

 The most stressful thing in the lead up to the wedding was that our reception venue canceled on us five months before the day!
-We had booked the private member’s bar at a central London cinema several months beforehand, and then they realized that the day of our wedding clashed with the final day of the Sundance Film Festival.
+We had booked the private member’s bar at a central London cinema.
+Even though we booked several months beforehand, they realized that the day of our wedding clashed with the final day of the Sundance Film Festival.
 They were so apologetic, but it was the last thing you want to hear only a few months from the big day.
-Thankfully we hadn’t sent the invitations yet, and by some miracle, we were able to find a replacement venue at a similar price as the original.
+Thankfully we hadn’t sent the invitations yet.
+By some miracle, we were able to find a replacement venue at a similar price as the original.

 Before we could send out our invitations, Bhavisha had to tell her grandparents that she was not only gay but also getting married to a woman!
 That was a massive challenge for her as she didn’t know how they would take the news.
 In the end though, even though they were shocked, they were really supportive, which meant so much to us both.

 The day of the wedding was also the Champion’s League final, and Liverpool was playing.
-Bhavisha and her family are all massive Liverpool supporters, so we knew we had to somehow incorporate the game or half the guests would all sneak out to a nearby pub in the middle of the celebrations!
-In the end, a cousin was able to project the game onto the wall in one of the rooms, but just in case we brought a TV with us.
-We intended to drop the TV at the venue in advance but totally forgot so you could see one of our guests carrying it at the ceremony and it was at dinner afterward, too.
+Bhavisha and her family are all massive Liverpool supporters, so we knew we had to somehow incorporate the game.
+Otherwise half the guests would all sneak out to a nearby pub in the middle of the celebrations!
+In the end, a cousin was able to project the game onto the wall in one of the rooms.

 What was the inspiration behind the vibe of your wedding?